1. Always serve your non-payment of rent notices. Regardless of what your tenant says.

 15. Security deposits are illegal in Ontario.
 You can collect the last month but only use it for the rent.

-16. LLTB will award 3% interest on outstanding balance.
+16. LLTB will award up to 3% interest on outstanding balance.
 Why do bad tenants get great interest rates?
 When was the last time your credit card gave you a 3% unsecured debit?

-17. It takes about 3 months to get an eviction order on a tenant for not paying their rent.
+17. Pre covid time it took about 3 months to get an eviction order on a tenant for not paying their rent.
 On top of that, the sheriff’s office is behind on enforcement.

-18. Notices to evict tenants have to be very specific with dates & time.
+18. Notices to evict tenants have to be very specific with dates & time, or they will be voided and you have to start again.

-19. Check with past landlord to find the real score on your tenants.
+19. Check with past landlord to find the real deal on your tenants.
 Current landlords might say good things just to get rid of them.

 20. Verify your tenants have set-up utility accounts and have insurance before releasing keys.